-The 2014 TAZ structure for this model used the TAZ structure from the most recent TDFM, which was used in the 2040 MTP.
-From there, adjustments to the structure were made based on previous recommendations, changes in socio-economic conditions, and to account for changes in traffic loading to the model road network.
+The 2014 TAZ structure for the model used the TAZ structure from the most recent TDFM, which was used in the 2040 MTP.
+Adjustments to the structure were made based on previous recommendations, changes in socio-economic conditions, and to account for changes in traffic loading to the model road network.
 There are a total of 581 TAZs, 47 of which are used as External Stations.